thescientist13/github-dashboard/README.md

 - [JSPM][] - ES6 forward thinking package manager to support SyatemJS instead of using [Bower][].
 It can install packages from Github or NPM and prepares them for being used in the browser. _**deprecated**_
 - [TypeScript][] - Super set of JavaScript, providing type support and more.
 Added in version 0.4.0
-- [NPM Scripts][] - exposed Gulp tasks through npm, for simplicity.
+- [NPM Scripts][] - exposed "userland" tasks through NPM.
 Formalized in version 0.4.0

 There is also intent to look into [Flux] and [Reactive] state management patterns, looking to libraries like [Redux] and [Mobx].